claiduiuc/CLAID-Website/_team/aatianyuan.md

 linkedinurl: 'https://www.linkedin.com/'
 ---

-Junior majoring in painting and on the pre-med track.
+Senior majoring in painting and on the pre-med track.
 Does a little bit of everything, loves food, dance, and boxing.
 And puns.